Skip to content

 That's it!
 You now have a working distributed MCP service mesh! πŸŽ‰

-Alternative: macOS with Homebrew (2 Minutes)
+Quick Start with meshctl (2 Minutes)

-# 1. Install MCP Mesh CLI tools
+# 1. Install MCP Mesh

 brew tap dhyansraj/mcp-mesh